WHTA: WHTA Hot 107.9

-At first, Radio One didn't want its competitors in Atlanta to figure out its game plan, so in September 2001, the new Atlanta-area 107.9 transmitter signed on as WEGF "107.9 the End" with a modern rock format.
+At first, Radio One did not want its competitors in Atlanta to figure out its game plan, so in September 2001, the new Atlanta-area 107.9 transmitter signed on as WEGF "107.9 the End" with a modern rock format.
 Stunting on its first day, it played "Smooth Criminal" by Alien Ant Farm and "Rollin'" by Limp Bizkit continuously.

 After several weeks with the rock format on 107.9 FM, "Hot 97.5" morning host Ryan Cameron made an announcement that "Hot" was moving to 107.9, revealing that the rock format was a publicity stunt.
-WHTA officially switched frequencies on November 1, 2001.
-107.9 became "Hot 107.9" WHTA, while 97.5 became WPZE, playing urban gospel music.
+WHTA officially switched frequencies on November 1, 2001, and became "Hot 107.9", while 97.5 became WPZE, playing urban gospel music.
 (WPZE later moved to 102.5 MHz in Mableton.)

 WHTA's move to 107.9 gave it a stronger signal over Intown Atlanta and surrounding suburbs, despite being considered a "move-in" station.

-Residents in Tyrone, Georgia have complained to the FCC that WHTA's transmitter interferes with their electrical items, from phones to computer speakers.
-WHTA got a construction permit from the FCC to increase the height of the antenna on the tower, but this only reduced the problem rather than eliminating it.
+Residents in Tyrone near the station's transmitter site complained to the FCC regarding electrical interference to personal devices, and Urban One increased the antenna's height with FCC permission to address the issue, though some interference does remain.

 Digital Hip Hop

-On July 31, 2007, WHTA began using a new slogan, "Hot 107.9, Your Digital Hip Hop Station."
+On July 31, 2007, WHTA began using a new slogan, "Hot 107.9, Your Digital Hip Hop Station".

 In October 2008, WHTA became the Atlanta network affiliate of the Rickey Smiley Morning Show.
 It was originally based at co-owned KBFB in the Dallas/Fort Worth Metroplex.
-In 2011, WHTA became the flagship station for the show.
+In 2011, WHTA became the flagship station for the show, and thus was the only radio station that was featured for the entire run (including as a pilot) of Dish Nation, a syndicated program revolving around radio morning shows that aired on television from that year until its 2025 cancellation.

 In 2011, Radio One changed several of its Atlanta-area stations' formats and call signs; WAMJ moved from 102.5 to 107.5, and began simulcasting its Urban AC format on 97.5 as WUMJ, while WPZE's urban gospel format moved from 97.5 to 102.5.
 That left WHTA as the only station in Radio One's Atlanta cluster that was unaffected by the change.

 Radio One was renamed Urban One on May 8, 2018.

+HD Radio

+On February 6, 2025, WHTA announced that it would simulcast WAGA-TV's online streaming channel (as part of Fox Television Stations's FoxLocal platform) on its second HD Radio channel.
+The channel features live simulcasts of WAGA-TV's news and sports programming, the talk show Portia, and replays of WAGA's newscasts.